 3. Start a dropshipping business

-If you like the automated aspects of print-on-demand, but are more interested in marketing and operations over creating custom designs, consider starting a dropshipping business.
-Dropshipping is another business model where a third-party manufactures and ships existing products for you.
+If you like the automated aspects of print on demand but are more interested in marketing and operations over creating custom designs, consider starting a dropshipping business.
+Dropshipping is another online business model where a third party manufactures and ships existing products for you.
 All you have to do is set up your store, price your products, and market the business.

-Dropshipping is also a low-risk opportunity because again products are only being shipped when they’re purchased, which leaves plenty of room for profit so long as your marketing expenses are reasonable.
-With a third-party in charge of manufacturing and shipping, dropshipping also frees up a lot of time.
+Dropshipping is also a low-risk opportunity because, again, products are only shipped when they’re purchased, which leaves plenty of room for profit, so long as your marketing expenses are reasonable.
+With a third party in charge of manufacturing and shipping, dropshipping frees up a lot of time.
 You can also dropship on marketplaces like Amazon and eBay to reach more customers.

-That time can be spent finding a niche to sell to, marketing your products, reaching new buyers, or helping your customers.
+The time you save dropshipping can be spent finding a niche to sell to, marketing your products, reaching new buyers, or helping your customers.
 With product development and design being noticeably absent from this equation, dropshipping is definitely a side hustle for those who want to flex their marketing muscles.

 4. Start a zine and sell digital subscriptions

-What is a zine?
-Is that like a magazine?
-Sort of!
-A “zine” is typically a smaller circulation work.
-Occasionally the term “zine” is used to describe any magazine focused on a niche audience, but the primary difference from a magazine is the hand-crafted, independent element that draws on ideas and values not covered by the mainstream media.
+Ever think about having your own magazine startup?
+A zine is typically a smaller circulation work.
+The term “zine” is used to describe any magazine focused on a niche audience, but the primary difference from a magazine is the hand-crafted, independent element that draws on ideas and values not covered by the mainstream media.

-For artists and writers, a zine can be a valuable vehicle to showcase your work.
+For artists, graphic designers, and writers, a zine can be a great online side hustle to showcase and sell your work.
 For activists, it can be an important way to mobilize people.
 Zines have a rich tradition of showcasing alternative, underappreciated works of art and literature.
-The internet has given the next generation of zine editors a platform for sharing new ideas through the form of digital subscriptions.
-With Shopify’s digital downloads app, it’s relatively easy to securely sell digital files, while the Lulu xPress app can help with self-publishing physical copies of your zine.

-Apps like these help reduce the hurdles and time costs of running your store, time which can be poured back into your writing, art, photography, or whatever content you choose to base your zine around.
+Apps like these help reduce hurdles and time spent running your store, time that can be poured back into your writing, art, photography, or whatever content you choose to base your zine around.

-Freelancing has definitely benefited from the efficiencies created by the internet—it’s now easier than ever for experienced (and up-and-coming) writers, programmers, designers, and other specialists to connect with clients and provide their services from anywhere in the world.
+Freelancing has become one of the best side hustle ideas for millennials because of efficiency—it’s now easier than ever for experienced (and up-and-coming) writers, programmers, designers, and other specialists to connect with clients and provide their services from anywhere in the world.
 You can start by finding jobs on Fiverr, Craigslist, or Upwork and building your skills and portfolio there.

-Freelancing is an especially great side-hustle for soon-to-be or recent graduates from high school or college who find themselves getting crowded out of full-time jobs by more experienced peers.
-For some professionals, working on a project-by-project basis allows them to earn money whilebuilding a valuable portfolio and strengthening their resumes with a list of satisfied clients.
+Freelancing is a lucrative side hustle for soon-to-be or recent graduates from high school or college who find themselves getting crowded out of full-time jobs by more experienced peers.
+For some professionals, working on a project-by-project basis allows them to earn extra cash while building a valuable portfolio and strengthening their résumés with a list of satisfied clients.

-Learning a new trade, skill, or subject isn’t always easy.
+Learning a new trade, skill, or subject is challenging.
 It requires research, time, and a genuine interest in the subject matter.
-But chances are, there are topics and talents that you’re already well-versed in, especially compared to the general public.
+But chances are there are topics and talents you’re already well versed in, especially compared to the general public.
 Why not teach them?

-Teaching is one of the most rewarding opportunities, and with online platforms like Udemy and Coursera, it’s become incredibly easy for experienced teachers across the world to connect with enthusiastic students.
+Teaching is one of the most rewarding opportunities, and with online platforms like Udemy and Coursera, it’s become easy for experienced teachers to side hustle around the world and connect with enthusiastic students.

 7. Start a blog